tamersp25/docs/docs/glossary.md

 > The brand name of Veritone's AI operation system (or platform).

 #### API
-> Veritone's primary Application Program Interface (API) is a GraphQL REST interface.
+> Veritone's primary application programming interface (API) is a GraphQL REST interface.
 Basically, an API specifies how software components should interact.

 #### Build